CHILD DEVELOPMENT (TURKISH)

 Program Outcomes Level of Contribution

-1) Be able to fulfill their professional career in the field of child development and education 1
+1) To be able to fulfill the professional requirements of the profession in the field of child development and education and to have knowledge of ethical principles and rules 1

 2) Paying attention to children about proper and good usage of Turkish language.
 1

-12) Have knowledge and skills about child health and diseases.
+12) To have knowledge and skills about child health and diseases and first aid intervention.
 1